Cisco Router Boot Process Steps

 When you turn the equipment off and on, the running-config file will now be loaded into NVRAM.

-Let’s say you did not save all the changes you made to your equipment for running-config.
+Let’s say you did not save all the changes you made to your equipment for the running-config.
 At this point, when you restart your device, all your settings will be lost.

 Saving Settings & Configurations Made on the Router